-Pequod’s has two locations (Morton’s Grove and Lincoln Park), making it easy to get your fix of its popular pan pizza.
-With a substantial crust and generous selection of toppings, you can’t go wrong with any combination of ingredients.
-The pan pizza has a “halo,” made from sprinkling cheese edge-to-edge and baking it until it’s crisp and brown.
-Our favorite part of this pie is the sauce—refreshingly bright and undoctored, it tastes like fresh tomatoes.
+The unofficial reigning champ among locals, Pequod’s has two locations (Morton Grove and Lincoln Park), making it easy to get your fix of its popular pan pizza.
+With a substantial crust and generous selection of toppings, you really can’t go wrong with any combination of ingredients.
+The pizza here is known for its caramelized "halo" crust, created by sprinkling cheese edge to edge and baking it until it’s crisp and brown.
+But our favorite part of this pie is the sauce—refreshingly bright and undoctored, it tastes like fresh tomatoes.